 Public Health Wales

-We recommend that care home providers use an ethical principle based framework to support their ongoing response planning and decision-making in relation to COVID-19.
-The ethical framework needs to be considered alongside professional codes of conduct and the most recent applicable official guidance and legislation, including in respect of human rights.
+Providers should use an ethical principle based framework to support their ongoing COVID-19 planning and decision-making.
+This framework needs to be considered alongside professional codes of conduct and the most recent guidance and legislation, including human rights.
 An ethical framework helps to ensure that consideration is given to a series of values and principles when organising and delivering social care.

-A judgement will need to be made on the extent that a particular principle can be applied in the context of each decision.
+Providers should consider the extent that a particular principle can be applied in the context of each decision.
 In all instances, respect and reasonableness should be used as the fundamental, underpinning principles that guide planning and support judgements.
-Resident’s views on visits should be sought as part of this process wherever possible.
+People living in care homes’ views on visits should be sought as part of this process wherever possible.

-The principles detailed and defined below are not an exhaustive list and are not ranked in order of significance.
+The below principles are not an exhaustive list and are not ranked in order of significance.

 Ethical framework - principles

 Recognising that every individual and their human rights, personal choices, safety and dignity matters.